MEET THE CAST

 I’m a graduate of the University of Kentucky, which of course make me a Wildcats fan through and through.
 Born and raised in Lexington, Kentucky, I’m southern in my roots and appreciate good hospitality and a perfect glass of sweet tea.

 Coming from a military family, (my brother is a Marine and my father is a Vietnam Veteran), I will always support the men and women of our Armed Forces.
 I’m also a big supporter of rescue shelters thanks to my two dogs, Parker Jones and Leeroy Brown.
 The unconditional love from a dog simply makes life more joyful.

-No marriage, no kids, but I do have a boyfriend that’s been committed to my craziness for 7 years.
-Maybe we’ll get married, maybe we’ll have kids, maybe we won’t.
-Trust me, if we do, you’ll be the first to know.
+I’m newly engaged and my fiancé has been committed to my craziness for 10 years.
+The goal is to get married and start a family.
+When are we having kids?
+Trust me, when we do, you’ll be the first to know.
 We share everything on The Bert Show.
 And I mean everything.

 A self proclaimed TV junkie, my DVR is always filled with “Real Housewives” or “Dancing with the Stars” episodes.
 That’s on top of the other umpteen million shows I watch.
 It’s nice to escape to the entertainment world on a daily basis by delivering the Entertainment Buzz.
 I enjoy getting caught up in the fashion and the glamour of the stars, while not taking it too seriously.

 In all my years in radio I’ve managed to be shocked by cattle prods, attacked by dogs, and tackled by rugby players.
 I’m a tough enough chick to where I can certainly hang with the boys and I’m extremely competitive.
 I attribute that to my high school basketball coach.